Renovators Swear by This Pendant Light Hack

 Step 2: Customize Your Chain

-In order for her chain to have enough give, Poshusta gave herself an extra two feet of wiggle room to play with, so the total length came to 60 inches.
+In order for her chain to have enough give, Poshusta gave herself an extra 2 feet of wiggle room to play with, so thetotal length came to 60 inches.
 “It depends on how far away your junction box is and how much chain you want to drape,” she explains.
-If you don’t want to see the wiring wrapped around the chain, Diane Keaton’s first-ever lighting collection features both pre-hardwired chain and rope.
+If you’d rather not see the wiring wrapped around the chain, check out Diane Keaton’s first-ever lighting collection, which features both pre-hardwired chains and ropes.

 Step 3: Install the Hook

 Pre-drill a small hole in the ceiling where you want to suspend the light.
 In Poshusta’s case, she was able to simply twist in the hook by hand (she was confident that the solid-wood ceilings were strong enough to support the fixture), but most likely you’ll want to secure it with a screw anchor.
 A+ for asymmetry.